dwarvesf/handbook/tools-and-systems.md

 ### Fortress

-Fortress is the statistical dashboard for everything at Dwarves Foundation.
+Fortress is the statistical dashboard for everything.
 It is our invoice, accounting, and resources system.
 Here you can look up any customer account, other dwarves profiles, projects, and milestones.

 Fortress also include two separated app for Company Valuation in real-time and Investment Management dashboard.